g00glen00b/dimitri.codes/content/posts/2015-10-19-e2e-testing-angularjs-applications-with-protractor/index.md

 featuredImage: "../../images/logos/protractor.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["AngularJS", "E2E", "Jasmine", "JavaScript", "Protractor", "Testing"]
+excerpt: "In this tutorial we'll go into detail about end to end testing (E2E) with AngularJS and Protractor"
 ---

 A few weeks ago I wrote a [simple AngularJS application](/angularjs-applications-yeoman/) and [some tests using Jasmine + Sinon.js](/sinonjs-testing-angularjs-applications/).
 Today we will go into detail about another aspect of testing AngularJS applications, namely end to end testing (E2E).